Instagram Direct just arrived, and brands are already seizing the opportunity to create special connections with customers.

 Forget the so-called personalized emails sent en masse to clients!
 Instagram Direct makes for a truly personal message.

-What’s more: the inclusion of Hyatt’s holiday hashtag and its official Instagram account in the post got us scrolling though their branded content as well: an invitation for us to come and taste the Holiday spirit with Hyatt on Instagram.
+What’s more: the inclusion of Hyatt’s holiday hashtag and its official Instagram account in the post got us scrolling through their branded content as well: an invitation for us to come and taste the Holiday spirit with Hyatt on Instagram.

 Join our #WIWT @Instagram Direct challenge: first 15 people to comment below will get a message from us to participate!